samif0/tmp-repo/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Auth Service

+A Go-based authentication service runs in its own container, only accessible to backend and nginx containers via the internal Docker network.
+External clients cannot call the auth service directly; instead, requests to `/api/auth/*` are proxied by nginx to the auth service.

+- Service code: `auth-service/`
+- Internal port: 8080
+- Not exposed to the public internet
+- Add your authentication logic in `auth-service/main.go`